JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/complete-current-statement/index.md

   width: 600
   height: 300
 leadin: |
-  After typing parentheses, trigger the Complete Current Statement action (⇧ ⌘ ↩︎  on macOS and ⇧ ⌃ ↩︎ on Windows and Linux) to add curly braces and move the cursor down to the beginning of the next row.
+  After typing parentheses, trigger the Complete Current Statement action (*Shift+Cmd+Enter* on macOS and *Shift+Ctrl+Enter* on Windows and Linux) to add curly braces and move the cursor down to the beginning of the next row.

 ---